stevevillardi/week5-trivia/README.md

 ### Features
 - Supports up to 3,500+ trivia questions
+- 3 selectable difficulties to chose from (easy, medium and hard)
 - Timer countdown includes canvas pie timer to show how much time is left
 - Progress bars via bootstrap shows current question and total questions per round